vistuleB/on/README.md

 gleam add on@1
 ```

-To be compared with the older [given](https://hexdocs.pm/given/) package.
-While [given](https://hexdocs.pm/given/) uses "truthiness"-based semantics, [on](https://hexdocs.pm/on/) uses a "variantyness"-based semantics.
+To be compared with the more established [given](https://hexdocs.pm/given/) package.
+While [given](https://hexdocs.pm/given/) uses truthiness-based semantics, [on](https://hexdocs.pm/on/) uses a "variantyness" -based approach.

-E.g., the general form and usage of a [given](https://hexdocs.pm/given/) guard is:
+The general [given](https://hexdocs.pm/given/) API call has the form/usage:

 ```
+// API

 fn statement_of_truthiness_about_thing(
   thing: Thing,
   else_return f1: fn(falsiness_payload) -> ...,   // what to compute if statement does not hold